iszczesniak/cpp/specialization/index.md

-It seems that a specialization of a primary function template is redundant, because a regular function overload offers a similar (and even better, because it comes first) functionality: both a specialization and an overload are (defined, intended) for a specific type of a function argument.
+It seems that a specialization of a primary function template is redundant, because a regular function overload offers a similar (and even better, because it comes first) functionality: both a specialization (that is only explicit) and an overload are (defined, intended) for a specific type of a function argument.
 There is, however, a functionality of the specialization that we cannot achieve with a regular function overload.

 A template specialization allows a user to provide some implementation to the code that was already included as a header file, e.g., a